Porec Istria, Croatia Travel Guide

 Attending local food and wine festivals based on seasonal harvests.

-When exploring Istrian cuisine, be aware so that the region's climate and history significantly defined its dishes.
-Embracing the local olive oil and wine is a must.
+When exploring Istrian cuisine, be aware to ensure that the region's climate and history significantly defined its dishes.
+Embracing the regional olive oil and wine is a must.